 interRAI Community Health Assessment (CHA)

 The Community Health assessment and its accompanying supplements is a modular approach to comprehensive clinical assessment.

 Everyone is assessed using the core assessment, then only those older adults with specific problem areas receive one or more of the additional assessments:

-The Community Health assessments together with the functional supplement are the same as the Home Care assessment.
+The Community Health assessment together with the functional supplement has all the same items and clinical outcome scales as the Home Care assessment.

 interRAI Home Care Assessment (HC)